shawn61cp/wincalibre2jellyfin/README.md

   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
-  * When foldermode is author\series\book, the script will extract series and series index from Calibre's metadata file.
+  * When foldermode is author\series\book, the script will attempt to extract series and series index from Calibre's metadata file.
   * If found, the target book folder name will be prepended with the series index.
-So will the \<dc:title\> element in the metadata file.
+Optionally, the metadata title and the metadata sort_title may be treated in the same way.
   * A short header identifying the index and series is prepended to the book description.
-  * If series info is expected but not found, the structure collapses to ...\author\book\\....
+  * If series info is expected but not found, the structure collapses to ...\author\book\\.... and no mangling is performed.
 * Multiple output libraries may be configured

 #### Example author/series/book structure
 <table>